Seen in one of the Verizon "Dead Zone" ads. They Speak In Unison and try to be creepy, but because the guy has a Verizon phone...

 The main characters of a creepy Japanese film called Wool 100%.
 They're at least 60 years old, live in an isolated junk-filled mansion, and still dress the same as when they were teens (one wears only blue kimonos, the other green western dresses).
 Them coming to terms with their It's All Junk - filled house starts when a little girl suddenly materializes from a ball of red yarn.

-There were also the Siamese Twins Cenobites from Hellraiser Bloodline, who were fused at the head and only ever emitted growling noises.
+In Hellraiser: Bloodline there were the Siamese Twins Cenobites, who were fused at the head and only ever emitted growling noises.

 There were two silent vampire twins in Hammer Horror's Vampire Circus.

 Mu-rong Yin and Mu-rong Yang in Ashes of Time, brother and sister, apparently.
 They are very hard to tell apart, one time a character realizes only in the middle of the conversation that he's talking to the other twin.
 Both ask the same hitman to kill the respective other.
 Turns out they are two personalities in one body, eternally fighting

 Harry Potter and the Half-Blood Prince has creepy twins in the background.
 They are not in the book.
 The movie adds them on to build a darksome atmosphere.